elviejo79/resume/README.md

+# resume.yaml

-# A Template repository to write your resume in yaml and display in a nice formated page.
+Write your resume in yaml and display in a nice formated page.

 https://jsonresume.org/ is a great idea.